ravichas/AMPL-workshop-1/README.md

 *Presented by S. Ravichandran, Ph.D., BIDS, ATOM, Frederick National Laboratory for Cancer Research (FNLCR)*

 ![ML-ready dataset creation using AMPL](Img/ml-ready.png) In this workshop, we will demonstrate how to use Atom Modeling PipeLine (AMPL; https://github.com/ATOMconsortium/AMPL), a new, open-source conda-based software that automates key drug discovery steps.
-AMPL is designed to take molecular binding data (ex., IC50, ki, etc.) and carry out the Machine-Learning (ML) steps listed in the figure above with minimal user intervention.
-The first workshop will introduce AMPL and highlight AMPL’s capabilities for creating ML-ready datasets.
-Follow-on workshops will be offered during the summer and will cover modeling methods and inference.
+AMPL is designed to take molecular binding data (ex., IC50, ki, etc.) and carry out the Machine-Learning (ML) steps with minimal intervention.
+In this workshop, we will cover the topics listed in the figure shown above.
+Future workshops will cover the next steps (modeling, inference) in drug discovery.
 The workshop on June 8 will include two parts, a short presentation followed by a hands-on tutorial.

 To begin: